-Under the Health Policy 2016, introduced by the Government of Gujarat (GoG), ZF is eligible for receiving various incentives such as (1) Assistance of Rs.7.5 lakh per seat per year in M.B.B.S. course for a maximum period of five years, (2) Reimbursement of electricity duty in the electricity bill of medical college and attached hospital for five years, (3) Annual grant from the government which was received by the Civil hospital before the transfer of operations to ZF, (4) Other government incentives related to construction of hospital building, purchase of equipment, under Health Policy 2016 and under Pradhan Mantri Jan Arogya Yojana (PMJAY).
+Under the Health Policy 2016, introduced by the Government of Gujarat (GoG), ZF is eligible for receiving various incentives such as (i) Assistance of Rs.7.5 lakh per seat per year in M.B.B.S. course for a maximum period of five years, (ii) Reimbursement of electricity duty in the electricity bill of medical college and attached hospital for five years, (iii) Annual grant from the government which was received by the Civil hospital before the transfer of operations to ZF, (iv) Other government grant related to construction of hospital building, purchase of equipment, under Health Policy 2016 and under Pradhan Mantri Jan Arogya Yojana (PMJAY).
 These benefits support the meager operating cash flows of the company and to that extent reduces its reliance on external funding.
+ZF has received total government grant of Rs.58.25 crore till March 31, 2021 and is expected to receive grant of Rs.23.50 crore (Rs.15 crore against student fee and Rs.8.50 crore for hospital building construction) each in FY22 and FY23 from the government.